 Be aware that this procedure solves many Windows Update problems!

-Delete the SP1 undo files
+Delete the service pack undo files

 Windows Media Center media samples